seng438-master/seng438-a2/seng438-a2.md

 ## 1.5 System Under Test

 The system to be tested in this lab is JFreeChart [3].
 JFreeChart is an open-source Java framework for chart calculation, creation, and display.
 This framework supports various chart types, such as pie charts, bar charts, line charts, histograms, and others.
-To begin working with JFreeChart, download the "jfreechart-1.0.19.zip" file from the Github repository ([./seng438-a2-artifacts.zip](seng438-a22-artifacts.zip)) and extract the entire archive to a known location.
+To begin working with JFreeChart, download the _"JFreeChart v1.0.zip"_ file from the Github repository ([./seng438-a2-artifacts.zip](seng438-a22-artifacts.zip)) and extract the entire archive to a known location.
 More information on how to get started with these files will be provided in the familiarization stage (Section 2.1).
 Note that the versions of JFreeChart distributed for this lab do not correspond to actual releases of JFreeChart.
 They have been modified for the purposes of this lab.

 The JFreeChart framework is intended to be integrated into other systems as a quick and simple way to add charting functionality to Java applications.
 With this in mind, the API for JFreeChart is designed to be relatively easy to understand, as it is intended to be used by many developers as an open-source off-the-shelf framework.
 A snapshot of four different types of charts drawn using JFreeChart is shown in Figure 1.